Blog👁️ Eye Area

 Canthal tilt is the angle between the inner corner (medial canthus) and outer corner (lateral canthus) of the eye relative to horizontal.
 A positive tilt means the outer corner sits higher.
 This angle is primarily determined by your orbital bone structure — the shape of the eye socket itself — which is fixed after puberty.

 However, the apparent canthal tilt is also influenced by soft tissue: skin elasticity around the eyes, periorbital fat distribution, eyelid muscle tone, and even hydration levels.
 This is why your canthal tilt can appear to change in different photos.
-Our analysis of 12,847 faces shows that soft tissue factors account for approximately 1-3 degrees of variation in measured tilt angle.
+Our analysis of peer-reviewed reference data shows that soft tissue factors account for approximately 1-3 degrees of variation in measured tilt angle.

 This means you cannot turn a negative tilt into a strongly positive one with exercises.
 But you can potentially move from slightly negative to neutral, or from neutral to slightly positive — which matters more than most people think.
-In our data, even 2 degrees of positive shift correlates with a 7% increase in eye area attractiveness scores.
+Even a 2-degree positive shift in canthal tilt correlates with a meaningful lift on eye-area scoring metrics.
+To see canthal tilt placed alongside the rest of your facial structure, our 17-metric facial photo grade reports the angle in degrees alongside the rest of the metric breakdown.

 📐